 - Deeply investigate one of the city’s earliest monuments to the Civil War.
 Through close looking and studying supplemental materials, students will discover what this monument does and does not memorialize, and what that can tell us about New York and the Civil War.

 As New-York’s first premier cemetery, Green-Wood is the permanent home to thousands of people who changed the world.
-Virtually meet some of these individuals and discover their impact on American politics, technology, and culture in the nineteenth and early twentieth centuries.
-Call 718-210-3060 to book.
+Virtually meet some of these individuals and discover their impact on American social and political movements, technology, and culture.
+Can be tailored to different eras from the early nineteenth to early twentieth centuries.

 Immigrant Pioneers of Green-Wood